Turbulence In the Outer Regions of Protoplanetary Disks. I. Weak Accretion with No Vertical Magnetic Flux: Implications for Protoplanetary Disk Structure and Evolution

 \subsection{Turbulent Linewidth}

 Another property of disks of recent interest has been the density-weighted distribution of turbulent velocities as a function of disk radius and height above the mid-plane.
 This was first calculated by \cite{simon11b} for local MRI simulations without ambipolar diffusion, but including the effects of Ohmic resistivity.
 Another study, \cite{forgan12}, carried out a similar analysis for global calculations of self-gravity driven turbulence.
-These distributions are a first order approach to making a connection with observational constraints of turbulent line broadening, such as was observed in the sub-mm by \cite{hughes11}.
-In particular, the density-weighted velocity represents the probability of observing a line with a particular turbulent velocity broadening.
+These distributions are a first order approach to making a connection with observational constraints of turbulent line broadening in the sub-mm, such as those in \cite{hughes11}.
+In particular, the density-weighted velocity distribution represents the probability of observing a line with a particular turbulent velocity broadening.

 Here, we carry out an identical analysis to that done in \cite{simon11b} for both of our variable Am calculations (see that paper for the exact details of how to calculate the velocity distribution).
 Figure~\ref{vturb} shows this velocity distribution for Z30AU (top and middle) and Z100AU (bottom).
-As was observed in \cite{simon11b} for their calculations with a strong Ohmic dead zone (see their Fig. 4, top panel), we also observe a reasonably strong gradient in peak velocity as one probes deeper towards the mid-plane.
+As was observed in \cite{simon11b} for their calculations with a strong Ohmic dead zone (see their Fig. 4, top panel), we also observe a strong gradient in peak velocity as one probes deeper towards the mid-plane.
 Indeed, the mid-plane velocity distribution peaks around $v/\cs \sim 0.01$, just as in the Ohmic case.
 Furthermore, as one probes the surface layers of the disk $|z| > 3H$, the peak of the distribution occurs around $v/\cs \sim 0.2-0.4$.
 There is also a non-negligible supersonic tail; in Z100AU, this component comprises $\sim 1\%$ of the horizontal and vertical distributions at $z > 3H$.
 In Z30AU, this component comprises $\sim 2\%$ of the vertical distribution and $\sim 7\%$ of the horizontal distribution at $z < -3H$.